 Narcissistic Personality Disorder (NPD) and its symptoms usually appear in late adolescence and early adulthood.
 Young adults with narcissistic personality disorder traits are generally preoccupied with three major things- power, success and beauty.
 These three factors are subtle vulnerabilities that manifest themselves as deviant behavioural traits.
 Thus people with NPD are seen as arrogant, demanding and snobbish.
 They form a habit to boast about their accomplishments and demerit the success of others.
 People with NPD are also seen to have regular problems in school, the workspace and with their relationships both romantic and familial.
 While such deviancy in behaviour might be visible to someone who is spending time with the person, they might not be able to identify it themselves.

-Are there different types of Narcissistic Personality Disorder?
+Are there Different Types of Narcissistic Personality Disorder?

 Each person has a unique way of responding to a stimulus and hence a unique personality type, in many ways this uniqueness can be grouped in categories in terms of their similarity and differences.
-While narcissistic personality disorder is a part of cluster B personality disorders, it can be further divided in three broad categories for a better understanding.
+While narcissist personality disorder is a part of cluster B personality disorders, it can be further divided in three broad categories for a better understanding.

 Different types of Narcissistic Personality Disorder include-